scotws/tasm65c02/README.txt

 - It is written for the 65c02 (more specifically, the WDC65c02) only.
 It shouldn't be a problem to adapt it to, say, the origional 6502, but this version makes no such attempt.

 - It is written by and primary for a person who is a touch-typist -- me.
-This might sound strange, but it explains the lack of special characters (like $ or [) in the syntax.
+This is why there are few special characters (like $ or [) in the syntax: They take too much time to reach.